-On December 28, 2018, Istanbul courts sentenced three academics to one year and three months imprisonment on the charge of “propagandizing for a terrorist organization.”
+On June 13, 2019, the İstanbul 27th Heavy Penal Court convicted and sentenced a Boğaziçi University PhD candidate and an İstanbul Bilgi University research assistant to 15 months imprisonment and a Boğaziçi University scholar to two years and six months imprisonment on charges of “propagandizing for a terrorist organization.”
 The charges are in apparent retaliation for the scholars’ endorsement of a petition criticizing state and military actions in the mainly Kurdish southeastern part of the country.

 The petition, organized by a group known as “Academics for Peace,” was issued in January 2016 and initially signed by 1,128 scholars from 89 Turkish universities, as well as more than 300 scholars from outside the country.
 The petition demanded an end to fighting between Turkish forces and members of the Kurdistan Workers’ Party, accused the government of the “deliberate massacre and deportation” of civilians, and called on the government to allow independent observers into the region, end curfews, and renew peace efforts.

 Following the petition’s publication, state and higher education authorities in Turkey began launching criminal and administrative investigations against the signatories.
 Since that time, a growing number of signatories have reportedly faced criminal investigations and prosecutions, as well as professional retaliation for endorsing the petition.

 The court sentenced to 15 months imprisonment Boğaziçi University PhD candidate Şenay Çınar and İstanbul Bilgi University research assistant Belin Benezra.
 The court deferred the announcement of the verdict, a procedural mechanism through which individuals convicted of crimes can avoid prison time so long as they are not subsequently convicted of separate offenses.